1942 Betteshanger miners' strike: Resolution

 The Ministry of Labour and the Home Office received a record number of letters in support of the strikers and stating that the sentences imposed by the court were excessive.
 Before the trial some miners had considered abandoning the strike and returning to work.
-Their families were suffering through a cold winter without coal, usually obtained at a subsidy from the mine, and some had resorted to furniture and floor boards.
+Their families were suffering through a cold winter without coal, usually obtained at a subsidy from the mine, and some had resorted to burning furniture and floor boards.
 However, the trial and sentences passed seem to have hardened their position; a vote among the men on 26 January confirmed that the strike would proceed into a third week.
 Other pits in the region held one-day strikes in sympathy with the Betteshanger workers.

 The government were keen to end the strike over fears it could spread to other mines and threaten production at a key point of the war.
 Negotiations between secretary for Mines David Rhys Grenfell, secretary of the Mineworkers' Federation of Great Britain Ebby Edwards and the three imprisoned officials were held at Maidstone Prison and a settlement reached on 28 January.
 The mine owners agreed to pay a minimum wage provided the miners agreed to submit to judgement by an adjudicator in cases when the management considered work was intentionally slowed.
 The officials agreed to this and a subsequent vote by the miners also approved the terms, with the men returning to work the following day.

 The terms agreed were an almost complete acceptance of the miners' original demands.
 Grenfell petitioned the Home Office to free the three officials; on 2 February, after 11 days in prison with hard labour (sewing mail bags), the men received a pardon from George VI and were released.
 Of those sentenced for participating in the strike only nine paid the fines.
 Struggling to find prison places for the remainder, and fearing a resumption of the strike, the government remitted the fines in July 1943.
 A contemporary Daily Express article claimed the strike cost the war effort 9000 LT of coal production.